googleapis/google-cloud-ruby/RELEASING.md

   open https://github.com/GoogleCloudPlatform/google-cloud-ruby/compare/v<prev_version>...master
   ```

 1. Review the commits in the GitHub compare view, making notes of significant changes.
-(For examples of what a significant change is, browse the changes in the [CHANGELOG.md](CHANGELOG.md).
+(For examples of what a significant change is, browse the changes in the gem's `CHANGELOG.md`

 1. If you haven't already, switch to the master branch, ensure that you have no changes, and pull from origin.